ernzkyj/Generation-Singapore-JDE-Final-Project/README.md

 # Generation-Singapore-JDE-Final-Project
-Final project done in collaboration with @vinothnk
+Final project done in collaboration with @vinothnk, Aradhana Trisal and Anjali Balakrishnan

 # INTRODUCTION
 The Brazilian Olist E-Commerce Dataset is a comprehensive dataset provided by Olist, a marketplace platform in Brazil.
 This dataset is highly valuable for exploring various aspects of e-commerce transactions, customer behaviors, seller performance and delivery in the Brazilian market.
 This dataset contains 100,000 records across various marketplaces for orders recorded between 2016-2018.